ishita2019/final_projects/README.md

 ## Hypothesis 2
 Relationship between number of uber trip and cumulative revenue Growth for Uber dataset.

 ## Analysis
+We have analyzed, the relationship Uber trips and revenue growth.We have also taken weekends/holidays into consederation.
+After detailed analysis, we can concluded that the number of uber trips are increasing month over month with corresponding increase in the cumulative revenue growth.

 2a: Visualizing the demand: number of Uber trips per day.<br />

 <img src = "icons/Image_6.PNG" width ="650" height="300" >